-- Avert Your Gaze.
-We humans usually consider it normal to make direct eye contact with other people.
+Humans usually consider it normal to make direct eye contact with other people.
 However, this is often considered rude, threatening, or even aggressive to dogs.
 To make yourself less intimidating to a frightened dog, avoid making eye contact.
 Instead, turn your head slightly to the side and keep your eyes averted.

-- Try gently exposing your dog to an object or person he fears from a safe distance (one that does not provoke fear in your dog).
-Act like it is no big deal, and slowly inch closer.
+While the tips above will help you deal with a dog that is anxious and upset, you may also want to help your own pet overcome specific fears.
+Try gently exposing your dog to an object or person it fears from a safe distance (one that does not provoke fear in your dog).
+Act like it is no big deal and slowly inch closer.
 Stop advancing if your dog shows any signs of fear.
 You may even need to take a step back.